A second Barneys shopper has accused the luxury retailer of racial profiling.

 Phillips used her Bank of America debit card to complete the purchase and says she had no issues during the transaction.
 But close to three blocks away from the store, undercover cops at a subway station stopped her.
 “There were three men and a woman,” she told the Daily News.
 “Two of them attacked me and pushed me against a wall, and the other two appeared in front of me, blocking the turnstile.”

 “They were very rough,” said Phillips.
 “They kept asking me what I bought and saying, ‘Show us your card.’
 I didn’t know what was happening.”
 At the time, Phillips was working at Home Depot and says she had just opened up the Bank of America account.
-She used a temporary ATM card that didn’t have her name on to buy the purse.
+She used a temporary ATM card that didn’t have her name on it to buy the purse.
 But she did have her official ATM card on her that had arrived in the mail and showed police the letter stating that she hadn’t yet activated the new card.

 Phillips has filed a $5 million notice of claim informing the city of her plans to sue the NYPD.
-And since her brother is an NYPD officer, Phillips said she knew procedures enough to be sure to ask for the detective’s names and badges.
+And since her brother is an NYPD officer, Phillips said, she knew procedures enough to be sure to ask for the detective’s names and badges.

 This is the second story shared this week by a Barneys shopper involving racial profiling claims.
-Nineteen-year-old Trayon Christian says he was singled out by Barneys New York staff when he used his debit card to buy a $349 Salvatore Ferragamo belt, ultimately leading to Christian being detained by police who didn't think he could afford the item.
+Trayon Christian, 19, says he was singled out by Barneys New York staff when he used his debit card to buy a $349 Salvatore Ferragamo belt, ultimately leading to Christian being detained by police who didn't think he could afford the item.
 Christian has filed a lawsuit against Barneys and the NYPD for unspecified damages.